-- At any time within the program, students needing reasonable accommodations in order to meet any of the technical and performance standards must: - Make requests to the Office of Disability Resources (ODR). - ODR will engage in an interactive process to determine eligibility and may consult with the Department of Nursing to determine reasonable accommodations. - If reasonable accommodations are approved ODR will notify students regarding eligibility and will create an Accommodation Plan to identify the approved reasonable accommodations.
+• At any time within the program, students needing reasonable accommodations in order to meet any of the technical and performance standards of the curriculum must make a request to the Office of Disability Resources (ODR) to determine eligibility and discuss any ODR approve accommodations with each course faculty.

-- Temporary impairment verification by student of meeting required safety and technical standards - If a student is injured, is ill, or the student's health status changes, this must be reported to the Chair of the Department of Nursing within 24 hours and/or prior to clinical experience. - The Director of Compliance and Student Support will request that the student provide verification from a health care provider of the student's continued ability to perform clinical activities.
-In addition, the student must also be cleared by the assigned clinical facility and the Department of Nursing in accordance with the facility's patient safety and quality standards. - A copy of the "Safety and Technical Standards" form and a cover memo for the health care provider to verify that the student can meet the safety and technical standards will be provided to the health care provider by the student. - The student will return the health care provider-completed and signed memo to the Director of Compliance and Student Support. - If the student needs accommodations due to a temporary impairment, requests should be made to ODR. - The Department of Nursing will submit all associated documentation to the clinical facility for review and determination of the students' ability to participate in clinical.
+Temporary impairment verification by student of meeting required safety and technical standards

+- If a student is injured, is ill, or the student's health status changes, this must be reported to the Chair of the Department of Nursing within 24 hours and/or prior to clinical experience. - The Director of Compliance and Student Support will request that the student provide verification from a health care provider of the student's continued ability to perform clinical activities.
+In addition, the student must also be cleared by the assigned clinical facility and the Department of Nursing in accordance with the facility's patient safety and quality standards. - A copy of the "Safety and Technical Standards" form signed and dated by the health care provider must be completed. - o A physician note validating the student's ability or limitations in returning to class or clinical activities must accompany the Safety and Technical Standards form. - o If the student needs accommodations due to a temporary impairment, requests should be made to ODR. - The Department of Nursing will submit all associated documentation to the clinical facility for review and determination of the students' ability to participate in clinical.

 Until a decision is made, the student will not be allowed to participate in clinical courses.
-Failure to provide documentation

 Failure to provide appropriate documentation as requested may result in the student not being allowed to participate in clinical courses and/ or dismissal from the program based on the inability.